 Vancouver, a city of about 1,000 wooden buildings was destroyed in less than 45 minutes, some say as little as 20.
 Details vary in the accounts of eyewitnesses, but all agree it happened with stunning suddenness.
 “Vancouver didn’t burn,” said one eyewitness, “it exploded.”

 It was June 13th, 1886, a Sunday.
-A small crew of Canadian Pacific Railway men was keeping an eye on clearing fires set the day before when a sudden wind blew up and the fire got away from them.
-The death toll is uncertain.
+A small crew of Canadian Pacific Railway men worked tirelessly, clearing fires set the day before.
+With little warning, a sudden wind hit hard and the fire got away from the men.
+The death toll was uncertain.
 A figure as high as 28 has been cited, but an informal inquest held the next day noted only eight confirmed deaths.
-Many dead could have been burned without a trace and the nature of the town was such that there were many transients, whose names would not have been known.
+Many dead could have been burned without a trace and the nature of the town was such that there were many transients whose names would not have been known.

 Someone who saw the ominous rising clouds of smoke began furiously ringing the bell of St. James’ Church at Powell and Westminster Road (what is now Main Street).
-For many that was the first warning of the fire.
+For many, that was the first sign of fire.
 Then came the alarmed shouts of men, running ahead of the flames to escape and warn the town.
 But the fire overtook them, leaping from treetop to treetop and descended with a roar on the defenceless little town.

 The southeast corner of Cordova and Carrall the morning after the fire.
 The Regina Hotel at Cambie and Water is in the distance, and the smaller white tent in the upper left is about where Woodward’s is today.

 Men dropped before their companions’ eyes and were consumed in the fire.
 The heat was so ferocious the bell of St. James church which had warned so many, turned into molten slag when the church in its turn burst into flame.
 (The melted bell can be seen today at the Vancouver Museum).